-In addition to the core module, you also study three option modules (or equivalent).
-One of these must be chosen from Sociology; the others may be taken from departments across Goldsmiths including the Departments of Anthropology, English and Comparative Literature, Politics and Media and Communications, Music, Educational Studies, and the Centre for Cultural Studies.
+In addition to the compulsory module, you also study three option modules (or equivalent).
+One of these must be chosen from Sociology; the others may be taken from departments across Goldsmiths including the Departments of Anthropology, English and Comparative Literature, Politics, Media and Communications, Music and Educational Studies.

 You also write a Dissertation for which you meet for individual supervision with a member of the Sociology staff and participate in Dissertation workshops.

-As a full-time student, you would normally complete the core module and one option in the Autumn term, and two further options in the Spring term.
-As a part-time student you will spread these over two years.
-Core and option modules are normally taught by one hour lectures, followed by one hour seminars.
+As a full-time student, you would normally complete the compulsory module and one option in the Autumn term, and two further options in the Spring term.
+As a part-time student, you will spread these over two years.
+Compulsory and option modules are normally taught by one-hour lectures, followed by one-hour seminars.

 You have 90 credits at your disposal; of these, 30 credits must be taken from within the Department of Sociology.
 You can choose either one regular option (30 credits) or two 'mini options' (2 x 15 credits) from the department's extensive list.

 For your other options, you can choose modules from the following Departments across Goldsmiths.
 Not all modules are suitable for students from all academic backgrounds; you will discuss your choices with the Programme Convenor at the start of your degree.

 For your dissertation, you'll meet for individual supervision with a member of the Sociology staff and participate in Dissertation workshops led both by staff and students (based on presentation and discussion of your work in progress).
 The dissertation is a substantive piece of research, empirical or theoretical, on a topic of your choice.

 The assessment consists of coursework, extended essays, reports, presentations, practice-based projects or essays/logs, group projects, reflective essays, and seen and unseen written examinations.